At the beginning of the season, some Ferrata routes are not practicable, because there is still snow up in the mountains.

 WARNING: the unusually shaped gondola lift from Rifugio Son Forcia to Forcella Staunies (see picture) closed down in the summer of 2016.
 The intention is to upgrade the lift but nothing has been decided on the subject yet.
 Also Rifugio Lorenzi is closed!

 The path goes downwards along the ledges used during WW1.
-Well known for the impressive passage through a suspended bridge, it is not technically difficult, but long and phisically demanding.
-Check the weather forecast before start.
+Well known for the impressive passage through a suspended bridge, it is not technically difficult, but long and physically demanding.
+Check the weather forecast before starting.

 FERRATA MARINO BIANCHI – CRISTALLO